Australia is a land of incredible landscapes, unique wildlife, ancient forests and beautiful reefs.

 At the heart of these problems are weak and outdated laws for nature.

-Polluting companies, loggers, big agribusiness and developers are allowed to destroy our living world, with very little accountability for the damage they do or responsibility to repair it.
+As a result, polluting companies, loggers, big agribusiness and developers are allowed to destroy our living world, with very little accountability for the damage they do or responsibility to repair it.

-Our environment laws have failed us time and time again.
+It's clear that our environment laws have failed us time and time again.
 They lock out concerned communities, override international commitments and largely ignore ecological science.
 Everyday citizens must go through lengthy legal processes just to understand how or why government representatives make decisions.
 Meanwhile, vested corporate interests deepen ties with our elected representatives via opaque political donations and backroom deals.

 We need a new generation of national laws that work to protect and restore our natural environment, strengthen our democracy and support community involvement.